maxim-petlyuk/firebase-appcheck-interceptor/README.md

 Actual problem is that this code is not synchronized inside Firebase Android SDK and it means that if you are doing 2 (and more) parallel function calls - it will produce multiple network requests into Firebase Backend Service.

 Considering that Firebase Android SDK has [**quota limit**](https://firebase.google.com/docs/app-check#quotas_limits),  you should avoid this.
 Good news that have already done it for you.
 Check details at the bottom.

+You can find details about proper integration [here](../blob/main/firebase-appcheck-synchronizer/README.md)